charl-potgieter/NotesAndCodeSnippets/SystemBackupAndMigratingHardware.md

 ## Restoring backup on new hardware

+ - Safest option is to copy backup tarball onto a usb stick with nothing else important on it.

- - be careful - don't install on the orignal machine if not the intention!
+ - Be careful - don't install on the orignal machine if not the intention!

- - boot the target machine using arch linux install medium
+ - Boot the target machine using arch linux install medium

  - Partition disks on new hardware if required.
 Current install contains an EFI boot partition and a dm-crypted root ext 4 partition,

+ - Mount the partitions on the target noting that any encrpyted partition will first need to be opened for example <br>
+ `cryptsetup open /dev/sdx root` <br>
+ `mount /dev/mapper/root /mnt` <br>
- - mount the partitions on the target noting that any encrpyted partition will first need to be opened for example  cryptsetup open /dev/sda2 root && mount /dev/mapper/root /mnt  Mount the unencrpted boot partition at /mnt/boot  (I currently am using seperate partitions - encrypted for root and unencrypted boot as above  which both need to be mounted).
-Can refer to /etc/fstab of the source system for guidance.
+ Mount the unencrpted boot partition at /mnt/boot  (I currently am using seperate partitions - encrypted for root and unencrypted boot as above  which both need to be mounted).
+Can refer to /etc/fstab of the source system for guidance as to the partitioning scheme being utilised.

- - If not repartitioning delete files on old hardware - depending on setup with rm -r /mnt   BE CAREFUL !!!
+ - If not repartitioning delete files on old hardware - depending on setup with rm -r /mnt   BE CAREFUL - maybe safer to do this before mounting the drive containing the backup !!!

  - mount the drive containing the tarball backup (or log into samba or get from cloud).

  - Navigate to the /mnt directory (assuming this is the mount point for root on the new target pc)

- - As per above Arch wiki page (with addition of verbose flag) restore the files as follows bsdtar --acls --xattrs -xpzvf backupfile
+ - As per above Arch wiki page (with addition of verbose flag) restore the files as follows <br>
+	`bsdtar --acls --xattrs -xpzvf backupfile`

 - Finalise the installation
 	- Follow instructions here <br>